 Painting and drawing create a world of possibilities.
-Not only can you show your creative side, but you can also exercise your brain and spend quality time with friends and loved ones.
-Whether you enjoy painting, drawing, making crafts, or even designing digital art, these are great for your health and well-being, keeping your brain sharp.
-Painting and drawing are also activities you can enjoy any time of day!
+Not only can you show your creative side, but you can exercise your brain and spend quality time with friends, loved ones, or even the grandkids!
+Whether you enjoy painting, drawing, making crafts, fiber art, sewing, quilting, woodworking — or even designing digital art — these are great for your health and well-being, keeping your brain sharp.
+Painting and drawing are also activities you can enjoy any season, any time of day!

 Getting your body moving, experiencing the gorgeous scenery, and smelling the vibrant wildflowers are just a few benefits of going for a hike.
 This activity is excellent for your health, both mentally and physically.
 Also, anyone can join!
-Even if you can only hike for 15 minutes on an easy trail, hiking is an activity for you.
+Even if you can only hike for 15 minutes on an easy trail, hiking is a great activity for your body and heart.
 Some seniors even choose to make multi-day backpacking trips through the mountains!
 With so many places to go and challenges to conquer, hiking is the perfect way to stay active as a senior.

 Get your blood flowing with some yoga today!
 Seniors worldwide enjoy this activity as it's easy on the body, soothes the mind, and helps your worries drift away.
 If you’re dealing with pain or mental health concerns, yoga can be beneficial.
 Yoga also helps build muscle, improve flexibility, and create better balance.
 Furthermore, yoga is a great activity to experience with friends.

 Writing is perfect for keeping your brain active, whether it’s a poem, memoir, or just writing down your thoughts.
-Also, writing is a helpful tool for remembering things.
+Also, writing is a helpful tool for remembering things, from reminders about appointments or tasks to writing about your cherished memories with friends and family.
 As our memory can decline as we age, it’s essential to find ways to hold onto our most precious memories.
 While having videos and pictures can help, writing things down can be even more beneficial while boosting your creativity.

 How Senior Living Helps Seniors Stay Active

-While there are nursing homes and senior facilities where residents sit around for several hours each day, other communities make staying active a top priority.
+Senior living communities of all kinds, even those that offer skilled nursing services, have activities calendars and coordinators to ensure residents can engage their minds and bodies.
 An active senior living facility has activities and hobbies geared for the active senior.
 You may find swimming pools, pickleball courts, bingo rooms, and even art studios.
 These communities also host events and gatherings for everyone to get together.
 As many seniors enjoy exercising, playing games, and engaging their minds, active senior living communities cater to those needs!